mdnmdn/asimeow/README.md

 # Create a default configuration file at a specific path
 ./asimeow init --path /path/to/config.yaml

+# List exclusions in the current directory
+./asimeow list

+# List exclusions in a specific directory (with trailing slash)
+./asimeow list /path/to/directory/

+# Check exclusion status of a specific file or directory (without trailing slash)
+./asimeow list /path/to/file
 ```

 Note: This tool requires macOS and uses the `tmutil` command to manage Time Machine exclusions.
 You may need to run it with sudo for some operations.